amrei-bp/PANKEGG/README.md

 ### PCA

 The PCA page provides Principal Component Analysis (PCA) visualizations to help you explore the global structure and relationships in your dataset.
-You can choose to perform PCA based on one of three categories:
+You can choose to perform PCA:
-- **KEGG Orthologs (KO):** The samples are differentiated based on their KO content.
+- **Based on KOs:** The samples are differentiated by their KEGG Orthologs.
-- **Metabolic Pathways (Maps):** Uses pathway presence as the feature for the PCA.
+- **Based on Maps:** The samples are differentiated by their metabolic pathways (maps).
-- **Taxonomic Classification:** Allows you to select a specific rank (such as phylum, class, order, etc.) and projects the samples based on taxonomic composition.
+- **Based on Taxonomy:** The samples are differentiated by their taxonomic composition based on the specified rank (such as phylum, class, order, etc.).

 The resulting PCA plot visualizes your samples in a reduced dimensional space, helping to highlight patterns, clusters, or differences driven by functional or taxonomic profiles.
 The explained variance for the principal components is displayed below the plot to indicate how much of the data's variation is captured.
 *Note: We recommand using this tool only if you have enough samples.*